 In 2020, I attended an online meetup where Danielle Stein Fairhurst shared a technique to automate Goal Seek in Excel with a VBA macro.
 I had never thought of this before; it had my mind buzzing with ideas of how I could use it.
 I have since implemented this technique on a few projects and it is a really useful time-saving approach.
 So, I wanted to share my approach with you.

 While probably one of the best features in Excel, Goal Seek is quite clunky to use.
 It’s hidden away in the Data menu; so you need to know it’s there to find it.
-Wouldn’t it be great if we could make it work with a single click, or maybe automate it completely?
-Well… guess what, that’s exactly what we’re going to do.
+In this post, we automate Goal Seek to make it work with a single click directly on the worksheet.
+Then we take it a step further by removing the click, making it totally automated.

 The Goal Seek feature determines the input required to achieve a specific outcome.
 The scenario we’re using is a simple business case.
-Based on the sales units, sales price, cost price and fixed costs, we calculate a profit.
+Based on the sales units, sales price, cost price, and fixed costs, we calculate the profit.

 The grey cells are the variables, if any of the variables change, the final profit changes.

 First, let’s understand what Goal Seeks does by performing the task manually.